Pratt KS Electrical Service

 Wiring Repair

-Troubleshooting for flickering lights, dead outlets, warm devices, damaged conductors, old splices, grounding defects, and nuisance breaker trips.
+Repair work for flickering lights, dead outlets, warm devices, loose connections, failed breakers, damaged wire, old splices, and grounding problems.

 Repair Grounding Safety